Rio Hondo College logo

 Transfers to: CSU

-This course provides occupational preparation in the skills required in the adjustment and repair of the modern automobile engine upper end and valve train assembly.
+This course provides occupational preparation by teaching the skills required for the adjustment and repair of the 21st century automobile engine's upper end and valve train assembly.
 Emphasis is placed on problem diagnosis, repair techniques, service procedures, and machining operations.
-This course prepares the student for the (ASE) Automotive Service Excellence A-1 exam and is intended for automotive majors.
-Students with permission from the Division may re-enroll only one time for certification or licensure standards.
+This course prepares students for the Automotive Service Excellence (A.S.E.)
+A-1 exam and is intended for automotive majors.
+Students with permission from the Division of Career and Technical Education (CTE) may re-enroll only one time for certification or licensure standards.

 Total Semester Units:8.0